yhmtmt/aws/README.md

     make "ZYNQ=y"

+Remote commands are also built simultaneously.
+The binaries can be installed by
+    make install

+to the directory "bin".
+The directory should be prepared by yourself.
+Otherwise, you can specify the install directory as follow,

+    make install "INST_DIR=/usr/local/bin"

-## Building commands
+## Building commadnds
-aws can only be controled by dedicated remote command.
-You need to build them at directory rcmd.
+aws can only be controled by dedicated remote commands.
+The remote commands connect to the aws process with TCP socket and play their roles.
+You can build them at directory rcmd.

     cd rcmd
     make